 Conduit loans are commercial mortgages combined and sold to investors in secondary markets.
 These loans have standardized documentation and underwriting requirements, subject to loan securitization and fixed-rates.
 Most conduit loans have a time period of 5-10 years with 20-30 years of the amortization period.
 Monthly payments remain the same until the completion of tenure and the interest rates are fixed, usually being lower than that of traditional mortgages.

 Hard money loans are issued to private companies and require higher down payment charges.
 Similar to bridge loans, hard money loans have short lending tenures, high interest percentages, and interest-only settlements.
 They are easier to qualify than your traditional mortgages and provide speedy asset-based financing options.
-Hard money loans are often viewed as a last resort financing option for property owners who require capital against equity in real-estate holdings.
+Hard money loans are often viewed as a last resort financing option for property owners who require capital against equity in real-estate holdings apart from the real estate broker salary.

 Soft money loans are an amalgamation of hard money loans and traditional mortgages.
 Unlike hard money lenders, soft money lenders put greater emphasis on creditworthiness and strength of loan applications which translate to lower interest rates, lesser down payment fees, and longer repayment tenures in contrast to hard money lenders.
 Eligibility requirements are flexible in the case of soft money loans.
 Soft money loans are a suitable option to borrowers who want to migrate to a new property without having to end up paying high interest rates.